 - Providing auxiliary aids and services necessary for effective communication and program access, and

-Since most public schools receive Federal funding, they already had to comply with the obligations of Section 504.
-The ADA broadened that legislation to include most entities excluding churches and private clubs, so private schools, not affiliated with a church, were required to provide for full inclusion.
+Since most public schools receive federal funding, they already had to comply with the obligations of Section 504.
+The ADA broadened that legislation to include most entities, excluding churches and private clubs.
+Private schools not affiliated with a church were required to provide full inclusion.

 Title II states that government entities (which include public schools) must provide program access in the most integrated setting unless separate programs are necessary to ensure equal benefits or services.
-This makes it clear, therefore, that schools are required to: make structural improvements where needed; provide alternative and/or auxiliary aids for learning and communication; and offer students with disabilities the means to participate in extracurricular activities.
-In other words, every service, program, benefit or activity offered by schools must ensure access to students with disabilities.
+Therefore, this clarifies that schools are required to: make structural improvements where needed; provide alternative and auxiliary aids for learning and communication; and offer students with disabilities the means to participate in extracurricular activities.
+In other words, every service, program, benefit, or activity offered by schools must ensure access to students with disabilities.